 Parallel18 is an economic development initiative that aims to attract and create high-impact startups that can scale from Puerto Rico to global communities beyond the island, including Mainland U.S., Latin America and Europe (hereinafter, also referred to as the “Program”).
 The Program’s mission is to expand the horizons of Puerto Rican entrepreneurs in the short term and create economic development in the long term.
 Parallel18 harnesses the uniqueness of Puerto Rico, including: a multicultural society and a connected diaspora throughout the world; convenient geographic location; lower cost of living and resources; and competitive taxation under US laws.
-All of these elements, combined with additional business incentives, have attracted well-connected and experienced business people to live on and work from the island.
+All of these elements, combined with additional business incentives, have attracted well-connected and experienced business people to live in and work from the island.

 2. Main Goal

-The purpose of the Program is to attract, create and retain global impact business that can scale from the island of Puerto Rico, creating a positive cultural entrepreneurial environment that fosters global minded companies, as well as economical impact through the creation of sustainable companies in the long term.
+The purpose of the Program is to attract, create and retain global impact businesses that can scale from the island of Puerto Rico, creating a positive cultural entrepreneurial environment that fosters global minded companies, as well as economical impact through the creation of sustainable companies in the long term.

 1. Specific Goals

-Sustain the program over a long period of time by remaining politically agnostic and showcasing the value that the program brings to the Island.
+Sustain the Program over a long period of time by remaining politically agnostic and showcasing the value that the program brings to the island.

 Ensure buy-in from both the private sector and in all areas of the government by showcasing success and furthering economic development.